05 Dec Personal Visions: Projects by Veterans

 Colorado Photographic Arts Center, 1070 Bannock St, Denver 80204

-Amy Forestieri, Donal M. Gardner, Elane Graves, Gregory Hall and Chuck Rasco
+Amy Forestieri, Donald M. Gardner, Elane Graves, Gregory Hall and Chuck Rasco

 Personal Visions: Projects by Veterans features a compelling collection of fine art photography created by five Denver-area artists who have served in the U.S. Army, Navy or Air Force.
 This unique exhibition is the culmination of CPAC’s Veterans Workshop Series, a five-month program of advanced photography courses.
 Each project is intensely personal, reflecting each artist’s inspirations, life experiences, creativity and point of view.